-▼ TO VOTE BY MAIL, PLEASE DETACH PROXY CARD HERE AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED ▼
+▼ TO VOTE BY MAIL PLEASE DETACH PROXY CARD HERE AND RETURN IN THE POSTAGE-PAID INVELOPE PROVIDED ▼

-ATHIRA PHARMA, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS - [DATE]
+ATHIRA PHARMA, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS - MAY 19, 2022

-W The undersigned hereby appoints each of Glenna Mileson, Rachel Lenington and Mark Worthington, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this card, all of the shares of Common Stock of Athira Pharma, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at [time] on [date], at [location], and at any adjournment, postponement or other delay thereof.
+The undersigned hereby appoints each of Glenna Mileson, Rachel Lenington and Mark Worthington, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this card, all of the shares of Common Stock of Athira Pharma, Inc. ("Athira") that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held at 8:00 a.m.
+PDT on May 19, 2022, at the offices of Wilson Sonsini Goodrich & Rosati, Professional Corporation, located at 701 Fifth Avenue, Suite 5100, Seattle, Washington 98104 and at any adjournment, postponement or other delay thereof (the "Annual Meeting").